 The Huayna Picchu is the symbol of Machu Picchu.
 Almost everyone recognizes that it is Machu Picchu without even seeing the ruins in a photograph.
 The Huayna Picchu or Machu Picchu mountains opposite the ruins of the Inca city is one of the most famous photo motifs in the world.
 Huayna Picchu translated, his Quechua name means: 'young mountain' or 'needle mountain'.

 Huayna Picchu and Machu Picchu Mountain are two mountains situated just above the antique city of Machu Picchu and they both serve to take some panoramic photos of Machu Picchu.
-Each mountain entrance has to be booked ONLY TOGETHER with Circuits 3 or 4!!
+Each mountain entrance has to be booked ONLY TOGETHER with Circuits 1 or 3!!
 The booking needs to be done enough time in advance as there is a limited number of spaces a day (400 permits per Huayna Picchu and 400 permits per Machu Picchu Mountain as well)!
-Huayna Picchu or Machu Picchu Mountain cost are U$ 85 per ticket.
-If you have a private tour guide for the circuit 3 or 4, your tour guide always organizes a Machu Picchu guided tour to allow enough time to enter either Huayna Picchu or Machu Picchu Mountain.
+Huayna Picchu or Machu Picchu Mountain cost are U$ 60 per ticket.
+If you have a private tour guide for the circuit 1 or 3, your tour guide always organizes a Machu Picchu guided tour to have enough time to ascend to enter either Huayna Picchu or Machu Picchu Mountain.

 Please note that your entrance ticket to Machu Picchu and Huayna Picchu/Machu Picchu Mountain always displays your name and passport details so it is NOT TRANSFERABLE to another person and NOT REFUNDABLE either!!